 - Avoid taking it 2 weeks prior to any surgery

-Always consult a doctor or a GP before taking any supplement or if you experience any side effects.
+Always consult a doctor or seek medical advice before taking any supplement or if you experience any side effects.

 Most commonly asked questions

 Burdoch is a plant that is usually used to treat inflammation, kill bacteria and germs.
 It can also be used to reduce blood pressure, gout pain and bladder infections.
 But, this supplement should not be taken with Bladderwrack as both slow down blood-clotting.
 This may cause easy bruising and excessive bleeding.
 Speak to your doctor before taking it.